 Norman Thomas High School

-APRIL 2011 UPDATE: Norman Thomas High School will be phased out and replaced after years of poor performance.
-The phase out will begin in September 2011 and will be completed in June 2014.
-The DOE is proposing to co-locate Unity Center for Urban Technologies and the Manhattan Academy for Arts & Language, in the building.
-These schools will share the building with Murray Hill Academy, which opened in September 2010.
+APRIL 2011 UPDATE: Norman Thomas High School phased out and was replaced after years of poor performance.
+The phase out began in September 2011 and was completed in June 2014.
+The DOE co-located Unity Center for Urban Technologies and the Manhattan Academy for Arts and Language in the building.
+These schools share the building with Murray Hill Academy, which opened in September 2010.

 DECEMBER 2009 UPDATE: Philip M. Martin, Jr., a former assistant principal from Shenendehowa High School in upstate New York, succeeded Steve Satin as principal of Normal Thomas High School.
 Steve Satin became a Hearing Officer at the Department of Education.

 MAY 2006 REVIEW: Situated in midtown Manhattan, Norman Thomas High School offers opportunities for kids who reach out and take them.
 At the same time, the school struggles with some common urban problems, including a high dropout rate and a group of students who enroll by default, rather than out of interest in the school's business-centered curriculum.